 For lunch, I had turmeric rice, plain rice, sauteed squid, sweet-and-sour lapu-lapu, chopseuy, camote fries, buko juice, water and lunis which is local delicacy – Ivatan’s version of dried adobo.
 I didn’t order all of that mind you (defensive haha), but that was what came out of the restaurant’s 300-peso pack lunch.
 Super sulit!

 You may want to try their coconut crabs!
-I have bad crustacean allergies so maybe you can try and tell me if it’s as good as they say it is (I’m talking to you again like your some kind of special blog that has a mouth and can eat haha).
+I have bad crustacean allergies so maybe you can try and tell me if it’s as good as they say it is.

 Ugh.
 Uploading food photos makes me hungry.
 Let’s wrap it up!